PROFESSIONAL STANDARDS I: The Introduction

 Maria Santos was Erins sharp, Los Angeles-based attorney.
 Except for standard legal advice, Erin never used her services until now.

-"Well, if Chris can have an out clause in her contract, maybe I can get one too."
+"Well, if Chris can have an out clause in her contract, maybe I can get one too," said the blonde.

 "But you already signed "

 "Maria is the best in the business," the actress responded.
 "If theres a way, shell find it."
 She smiled sadly, then added, "I wish it didnt have to come to this."

 "Erin, sometimes maybe you set your standards too high?"
 Jake posed it as a question.

 She just shook her head, leaned down, and kissed him.

 "Maybe, but thats the way I am."